peterhendrick/steggin/README.md

 442298e67603b80d4db2e42ba98bb8bd9feb3c652840704e98163949cbbf6f01  steggin.sh
 442298e67603b80d4db2e42ba98bb8bd9feb3c652840704e98163949cbbf6f01  steggin.sh
 ```
-* shasum - a program to calculate a hash of the file.
+* shasum - a program to calculate a hash of a file.
-* -a - to specify the algorithm to calculate the hash of the input file (steggin.sh).
+* -a - to specify the algorithm (256) to calculate the hash of the input file (steggin.sh).
-* && - to do two commands at once.
+* && - to do two commands at once if the first command succeeds.
-* cat - a program to concatenate output from a file (SHASUM).
+* cat - a program to concatenate output from a given file (SHASUM).

-The hexadecimal string on the first line represents a unique identity of the downloaded steggin.sh file.
+The hexadecimal string on the first line of the output represents a unique identity of the downloaded steggin.sh file.
 The second line is text of the sha256 I calculated on my personal machine.
 If they match, you likely have an identical file to the one I wrote.

 If both lines of the output DO NOT match EXACTLY.
 Then STOP and reflect on what you've done so far.
 DELETE your steggin folder and re-download.
 It's possible that something went wrong while downloading.